apache/whimsy/DEPLOYMENT.md

      * `/x1/srv/git/letsencrypt/letsencrypt-auto --apache -d whimsy.apache.org -d whimsy4.apache.org -d whimsy-vm4.apache.org -d whimsy-test.apache.org`

  * The SVN settings should now be set up in whimsy-vm5 and later (Puppet 6)
-     * Check that `/home/whimsysvn/.subversion/config` and
-       `/home/whimsysvn/.subversion/servers` are configured to store auth-creds.
-       There should be two files under `/home/whimsysvn/.subversion/auth/svn.simple`

-     * Check that `/var/www/.subversion/config` and
-       `/var/www/.subversion/servers` are configured to use the `whimsysvn` user and to *not* store the auth-creds.

  * Update the following cron scripts under https://svn.apache.org/repos/infra/infrastructure/apmail/trunk/bin:
      * listmodsubs.sh - add the new host